Monday, March 15, 2021

 Winfried Kretschmann's Message: You know me

-The elections confirmed that governors have an advantage of incumbency, particularly in times of crisis.
-While in Rhineland-Palatinate, Ministerpräsidentin Malu Dreyer successfully defended her "red" traffic light coalition (rote Ampelkoalition)* Ministerpräsident Winfried Kretschmann was triumphant with his Greens in the Ländle.
+The elections confirmed that governors have an incumbency advantage, particularly in times of crisis.
+While in Rhineland-Palatinate, Ministerpräsidentin Malu Dreyer successfully defended her "red" traffic light coalition (rote Ampelkoalition)*.
+Ministerpräsident Winfried Kretschmann was triumphant for his Greens in the Ländle.

 *Social democrats (SPD, red), the Greens, and Free Democrats (FDP, the Liberals, yellow)